Our History

 According to research, a youth with Timothy's risk factors – divorced family, low-income neighborhood, high-crime neighborhood, and low-performing schools – is eight times or more likely to drop out of school than a youth without those risk factors.

 Timothy spent five years at Higher Ground.
 He not only graduated from Cholla High School, but he also graduated from college at the Christ For the Nations Institute.
 He returned to Higher Ground to work as a Child and Family advocate, building relationships that help to reach, transform, and elevate lives.
-He now serves our country in the United States Marine Corps.
+He now serves our country as a drill instructor in the United States Marine Corps.
 Timothy’s story of success and community contribution is not unique among our youth alumni.

 “Jansen Azarias is a paragon of grit.
 He is everything I study — laser-focused on his goal of making kids’ lives better and, at the same time, incredibly hard-working and resilient in making that goal a reality.
 I’m honored to know him.”